ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-mgmt-nsx}
 {: faq}

-Although the VMware NSX Edge for management services is on a public subnet, the following security measures are in place to ensure that it does not pose a security risk:
+Although the VMware NSX Edge™ for management services is on a public subnet, the following security measures are in place to ensure that it does not pose a security risk:
 *  The NSX Edge firewall is configured to allow only outgoing HTTPS (TCP port 443) traffic that is initiated by the management virtual machines.
 *  SNAT (Source Network Address Translation) is used so that private IP addresses are not visible outside the private network.
 *  Remote access for the management services NSX Edge appliance is disabled.